On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

-Proposition \ref{prop-evRe} concerns the uniform-in-$\epsilon$ improvement of the eventual H\"older regularity from the $L^\infty$-weak solution for the solution of $\epsilon$-regularized equation \ref{reDDeq}, which indeed plays a core role in the proof of Theorems \ref{thmevRe}, \ref{thm-evRe-gl} and \ref{thm:glb2}.
-For the proof of Proposition \ref{prop-evRe}, a new ingredient is the MOC $\omega(\xi,\xi_0)$ given by \EQ{MOC3.1}-\EQ{MOC3.2}, which is derived from suitably modifying the MOC \EQ{MOC2}, and by virtue of a careful analysis according to the values of $\xi$ and $\xi_0$, we can show that the solution $\theta(x,t)$ of the regularized equation \EQ{reDDeq} uniformly obeys some appropriate MOC $\omega(\xi,\xi_0(t))$, which further implies the desired uniform-in-$\epsilon$ H\"older regularity estimate after some time.
-We stress that there is no factor like $1-\alpha+\sigma$ or $1-\alpha$ in the conditions of $\kappa,\gamma,\rho$ (see \EQ{rkg-cdsum}) appearing in $\omega(\xi,\xi_0)$, so that we can estimate the eventual regularity time $t_1$ as \EQ{t1-bdd} in the case $\alpha\in ]0,1[$, $\sigma=0$, which has the property that $t_1\rightarrow 0$ as $\alpha\rightarrow 1$ for the fixed data $\theta_0$ (note that such a property on the eventual regularity time for the supercritical SQG equation was not achieved in \cite{Kis}).
+For the proof of Proposition \ref{prop-evRe}, the new ingredient is the MOC $\omega(\xi,\xi_0)$ given by \eqref{MOC3.1}-\eqref{MOC3.2}, which is derived from suitably modifying the MOC $\omega(\xi)$ defined by \eqref{MOC2}, and by virtue of a careful analysis according to the values of $\xi$ and $\xi_0$, we manage to show that the solution $\theta^\epsilon(x,t)$ of the regularized equation \eqref{reDDeq} uniformly-in-$\epsilon$ strictly obeys the MOC $\omega(\xi,\xi_0(t))$, which combined with the regularity preservation criterion in terms of MOC \eqref{MOC2} (see Lemma \ref{lem-HoldRC}) further guarantees the desired uniform-in-$\epsilon$ H\"older regularity estimate after some time.
+We stress that there is no factor like $1-\alpha+\sigma$ or $1-\alpha$ in the conditions of $\kappa,\gamma,\rho$ (see \eqref{rkg-cdsum}) appearing in $\omega(\xi,\xi_0)$, so that we can estimate the eventual regularity time $t_1$ as \eqref{t1-bdd} in the case $\alpha\in ]0,1[$, $\sigma=0$, which has the property that $t_1\rightarrow 0$ as $\alpha\rightarrow 1$ for the fixed data $\theta_0$.

 For the proof of Theorem \ref{thmevRe}, we first prove the global existence of a vanishing viscosity solution satisfying the $L^2$-energy estimate, then by using De Giorgi's method we show the crucial $L^\infty_x$-improvement for all $t\geq t_0$ with any $t_0>0$, and then Proposition \ref{prop-evRe} ensures the eventual H\"older regularity of this weak solution for every $t\geq t_0+t_1$ with some $t_1>0$, which in combination with the regularity criterion Lemma \ref{lem-RC} further leads to the desired eventual regularity result.